cardboard-iguana/cardboard-iguana.com/log/2021-09-11-context-setting.md

 A Hacker's Notes is intended to be somewhere between a wiki and a digital garden.
 It compiles snippets of man pages, brief how-tos, notes about various CTFs and wargames, my own notes about various things, and anything else I find useful during my cyber security journey.

 Why?
 Because I keep hoping to find a "wiki of hacker knowledge" out there, and instead I end up on Stack Overflow.
-Don't get me wrong, Stack Overflow is great...
-But sometimes you just want something that says "here's how you do X".
+Don't get me wrong, Stack Overflow is great… But sometimes you just want something that says "here's how you do X".

 And since I couldn't find such a thing, I decided to build it.